Famous fast food logos: Fast food restaurant logos and brands

 Starbucks Logo

 The Starbucks emblem is one of the most recognizable fast-food logos.
-The centerpiece of its emblem is the image of a siren – a charming figure from mythology on a background of green cloth.
-The symbolism of the siren calling for maritime adventure reflects Starbucks’ journey in the uncharted waters of coffee culture.
+The centerpiece is a charming siren from mythology on a background of green cloth.
+The siren’s call to maritime adventure symbolizes Starbucks’ journey in the uncharted waters of coffee culture.

 Throughout its existence, Starbucks has changed and improved its logo to reflect changes in its product line and corporate strategy.
-The current version, created in 2011, is a more streamlined depiction of a siren.
-This ethereal figure, rendered entirely in white, contrasts vividly with the rich green background, which enhances its visual appeal.
+The current version, created in 2011, depicts a more streamlined siren.
+This ethereal figure, rendered entirely in white, contrasts vividly with the rich green background, enhancing its visual appeal.

-Starbucks skillfully uses this emblem in a multitude of touchpoints.
-Both on cups with the branded beverage and on a variety of products lining the shelves of retail outlets, the siren is ubiquitous.
+Starbucks skillfully uses this emblem in many touchpoints.
+The siren is ubiquitous on cups with branded beverages and various products lining the shelves of retail outlets.
 Thanks to such elements, Starbucks has cemented its status as a benchmark for fast food and beverages.

 Subway